 Modern Slavery Act Statement

-This statement is made on behalf of Norton Rose Fulbright LLP and Norton Rose Fulbright Services (together, the Firm) in compliance with Section 54 of the Modern Slavery Act 2015.
-It constitutes the Firm’s slavery and human trafficking statement for the financial year ended 31 December 2023.
+This statement is issued on behalf of Norton Rose Fulbright LLP and Norton Rose Fulbright Services (together, the Firm) in accordance with Section 54 of the Modern Slavery Act 2015.
+It serves as the Firm’s modern slavery and human trafficking statement for the financial year ended 31 December 2024 (Reporting Period).

-This statement demonstrates how we apply our Business Principles in practice and underscores our ongoing commitment to addressing and preventing forced, compulsory, trafficked, or child labour within our organisation and supply chain.
+This statement illustrates how we apply our Business Principles in practice and underscores our continued commitment to effectively identifying, assessing and addressing the risks of forced, compulsory, trafficked and child labour within our organisation and supply chain.

 Our Structure, Business and Supply Chains

 The Firm has offices in Amsterdam, Athens, Bangkok, Beijing, Brussels, Casablanca, Dubai, Düsseldorf, Frankfurt, Hamburg, Hong Kong, London, Luxembourg, Milan, Munich, Newcastle, Paris, Piraeus, Riyadh, Shanghai, Singapore, Tokyo and Warsaw.
-The 4 other member firms are domiciled in the USA, Canada, South Africa and Australia.
+From 1 July 2025, our EMEAPAC member firm will also have offices in Brisbane, Canberra, Melbourne, Perth and Sydney.

-Norton Rose Fulbright provides legal services to business enterprises, governments, and public sector organisations, focussing on six key industry sectors:
+Norton Rose Fulbright provides legal services to governments, corporate clients, and public sector bodies, with a strategic focus on six core industry sectors:

 - Consumer Markets;